superlinked/VectorHub/docs/articles/semantic_search_news.md

 )
 ```

-**News query** will search our database using the vector a specific news article.
+**News query** will search our database using the vector for a specific news article.
 News query, like simple query, can be weighted.

 ```python
 news_query = (